bookshelves-project/bookshelves/resources/views/pages/features/roadmap/content/index.md

 # **Roadmap**

-This is roadmap for Bookshelves development, all planned features will be listed here.
+This is roadmap for development, all planned features will be listed here.
 You can add an issue here to ask for new feature [**bookshelves-back: add issue**](https://gitlab.com/ewilan-riviere/bookshelves-back/-/issues).

 ## *Back*